 Zongyu (Johnson) Lin「林宗裕」

 My research interest lies broadly in natural language processing and general machine learning.
 I have done some work including self-training, instruction finetuning and zero-shot task generalization of LLMs.
 Most Recently, I am interested in (1) studying the self-evolution paradigm of large language models as well as (2) exploring scalable architectures and recipes for multi-modal generation.
-Feel free to contact me for casual chat or discussion if you are also interested in these topics.
+Feel free to contact me for chat or discussion if you are also interested in these topics.

 Email: lzyxx17 [at] gmail.com

-Google Scholar
+Twitter Google Scholar Linkedin

 profile photo